Last updated: 28-Feb-2026

 Q15) I still have questions.
 How can I get more help?

-Post any questions to the VMware Fusion Discussions board - but please search first.
+Post any questions to the Broadcom Fusion Discussions board - but please search first.
 Your question may already have been answered.

 Additional information